 Is Anger Hurting Your Relationship?

 Have you ever felt resentful towards your spouse or partner?
-Whenever someone tells me they are struggling in their relationship the first thing I listen for is any sign of resentment.
+Whenever someone tells me their relationship is struggling, the first thing I listen for is any sign of resentment.

-In any relationship there are times when you will be hurt, and there are times when you will hurt your partner.
+In any relationship there are times when you’ll be hurt, and there are times when you will hurt your partner.
 No person or relationship is perfect.
 Being let down or hurt is simply part of being in relationships with people.

 Resentment however does not have to happen.
-Resentment usually sets in if you don’t deal with the anger or hurt.
-For your relationship to survive you must learn to heal the relationship when someone has been hurt.
+Resentment can happen if you don’t deal with the hurt or anger.
+In order for your relationship to survive you must learn to heal the relationship when someone has been hurt.

-If you have been in a significant relationship for very long, I probably don’t have to convince you that anger will come up at some point.
+If you’ve been in a significant relationship for very long, I probably don’t have to convince you that conflict will come up at some point.
 The problem is that many couples don’t know how to deal with conflict when it arises.

 A – Acknowledge your anger